 Homestay: London homestays are not usually in central London as families generally prefer to live in outlying residential areas.
 Specifically, most homestays are located in zone 3 on the subway system (Tube).
 Your homestay will include a double room shared with another study abroad student, breakfast and dinner, bedding, and laundry.
 Internet is NOT guaranteed.
 Keep in mind that British homes are generally much smaller than U.S. homes, and you will be expected to share the bathroom.
 A homestay can be both challenging and immensey rewarding.
 International Programs recommends that you consult with an advisor in our office about the homestay experience if you are interested in this housing option.

-Meals: Students living in apartments will receive a meal stipend of £40 per week.
-The meal stipend will be available every Monday, and students will need to sign for it each week at the CAPA London Study Center.
-Keep in mind that this credit is based on the cost of groceries, not on the cost of eating three meals a day out!
+Meals: Students living in apartments will receive a discount on their Rollins bill prior to departure to off-set the out of pocket cost of meals on-site.
+Keep in mind that this discount is based on the cost of groceries, not on the cost of eating three meals a day out!
 The kitchens in the apartments are ready to be used and we strongly encourage students to cook with their flatmates on a regular basis.

 Orientation: An extensive orientation program (three days) introduces students to the London staff, the CAPA London Centre, the courses and academics, the city of London and British culture.
 The orientation also includes a panoramic London tour and a walking tour of Kensington, where the CAPA London Centre is located.
 To conclude the orientation period, students will be invited to an arrival reception with CAPA staff, typically at a local restaurant or pub.
 The event will include light hors d’ouvers, and the occasion will be marked by speeches from CAPA staff and / or faculty.